-Why it’s great: You can’t go wrong with any LEGO product and the duplo sets are made just for little toddler hands.
+Why it’s great: You can’t go wrong with any LEGO product and the Duplo sets are made just for little toddler hands.
 This set comes with 105 pieces, which is more than enough to keep your child busy for hours.
 The tracks and accessories are easy to build and will help improve your toddler’s hand-eye coordination and fine motor skills.
 Plus, the electric train can drive on its own with just a push of a button.
 It comes with plenty of LEGO characters and other accessories, so your child can create a whole world to play in.

 Keep in mind: While this is an electric set, your child can only make it stop and go with the button on the train.
-There’s no remote control and they won’t be able to change the speed or make it go backwards.
+There’s no remote control and they won’t be able to change the speed or make it go backward.